makushatnik/devops-course/til/til.md

 I learned more about CloudFront and its advantages.
 Also, now I know how to create a VPN connection using AWS.
 Today I was learning SNS, SQS, SWF.
+***
+### 15/07/2021
+I learned Elastic Container Service, CloudWatch, CloudTrail, Elastic BeanStalk, Elastic MapReduce.
+I also learned Kubernetes managing application, managing data - volumes, PersistentVolume, PersistentVolumeClaim.
+***
+### 16/07/2021
+I learned some information about logging and security in Kubernetes.
+***
+### 19/07/2021
+I learned some information about at, route, ifconfig, nsswitch, resolv.
+I also learned how to maintain databases, about types of databases, how to solve issues and optimize them.
+***
+### 20/07/2021
+I learned some information about rsyslog, lsof, lsat, chkrootkit, clamav, john, iptraf.